 This is an annual requirement.
 Every fall there will be a Flu Immunization deadline for the entire CSULB School of Nursing in mid-October/November.
-Please consult your personal health tracker account for the deadline this year.
+Please consult your personal health tracker account for the deadline each year.
 Everyone must provide proof of a flu immunization or turn in a Flu Declination form by the fall flu deadline.
-If you decline the immunization, some facilities will require you to wear a mask at the hospital.
+Declination waiver is available to download, print, complete, and re-upload for this requirement.
+Declination is only acceptable if you upload valid medical reasons.
+If you decline the immunization, you will be required to wear a mask at the hospital.